Bellow Falls RISE Men’s Supported Living Program

 What is Phoenix House New England?

 Phoenix House is a nationally recognized and accredited behavioral healthcare provider, specializing in the treatment and prevention of substance use disorders and co-occurring substance use and mental health disorders.
-Phoenix House is a not-for-profit organization with more than 45 years of continuous experience and programs in nine states.
+Phoenix House is a not-for-profit organization with nearly 50 years of continuous experience and programs in ten states.

 How do I get admitted to your program?